Rafael-Marinho-dos-Anjos/voxar_proj/README.md

 In this step were created the Dataset and DataLoader classes to access image files from folder directly to torch tensor type

 ### Model selection
-In this step several neural networks pretrained with ImageNet avaliable in PyTorch were tested and evaluated precision and performance to choose the bets for this application purpose
+In this step several neural networks pretrained with ImageNet avaliable in PyTorch were tested and evaluated precision and performance to choose the bets for this application purpose.
+Many neural networks were evaluated (ResNet, Wide-ResNet, EfficientNet, RegNet, Vit and Swin, each one with different variations) and the Swin_V2_S was the chosen one because showed the best tests results.

 ### Information post processing
 After the model classification is necessary to convert the output tensor to the class prediction, for this were created a superclasses list with all animals species (not races).
 With the classification label and image file name, is necessary to concatenate the strings to the required format